zephyrie/label-doc-update/sample-apps/monaibundle/README.md

 ```

 ### Epistemic Scoring for monaibundle app

-The monaibundle app supports epistemic scoring using bundles models.
-The monaibundle consumes **epistemic_model** as config parameter.
-If a valid scoring bundle model is provided with **--conf epistemic_model <bundlename>**, scoring inference will be triggered.
-The loaded scoring bundle model can be either model-zoo models or local bundles, the network must support **dropout** argument.
+The MONAIBundle App supports epistemic scoring using bundle models.
+To use epistemic scoring, you can specify a valid scoring bundle model as the `epistemic_model` configuration parameter when running the app, E.g., `--conf epistemic_model <bundlename>`.
+If a valid scoring bundle model is provided, scoring inference will be triggered.
+The loaded scoring bundle model can be either a model from the Model Zoo or a local bundle, but it must support the `dropout` argument.

+With epistemic scoring, MONAIBundle can provide measures of uncertainty or confidence in the model's predictions, which can be useful in a variety of applications.

 ```bash
 # Use the UNet in spleen_ct_segmentation_v0.2.0 bundle as epistemic scoring model.